anytizer/locatronics.cs/readme.md

-# locatornics
+# locatronics
-Find out where your electronics components are located.
+Find out where your electronics components are located at.

 ## Inspirations